 Light and loose clothing.
 Get ready to perspire!
 Also, bring more items than you normally would as it is most likely that you will need to get changed into fresh clothes in the evening and it will be difficult to wear items a second time.

-Check out these organised tour companies for solo travellers:
+Check out these organized tour companies for solo travelers:

 I covered all of the costs involved with writing this post.
-However, this post does contain affiliate links.
+However, this one day in Singapore post does contain affiliate links.
 That means if you click through on some of the links and make a purchase I will receive a small commission – this won’t affect the price that you pay.
 I just wanted to make sure you knew this.

 READ NEXT: ONE DAY IN KUALA LUMPUR